mcgfeller/py-schemas/UseCases.md

 ## Use Case: Static type checking

 An object is being statically checked [mypy](http://mypy-lang.org/) to conform to its type annotation.
 See [PEP-484](https://www.python.org/dev/peps/pep-0484) for details.

+Note that MyPy currently cannot check type definitions returned by functions and methods (definitions, not the return type itself).
+However, MyPy has a [plugin mechanism](http://mypy-lang.blogspot.com/2019/03/extending-mypy-with-plugins.html) that should support such calculated types.

 ## Use Case: Defining an individual data item